devtron-labs/devtron/docs/README.md

 # Introduction

-Devtron is an open source software delivery workflow for kubernetes written in go.
+Devtron is an open source software delivery workflow for Kubernetes written in go.

 [Website](https://devtron.ai/) · [Blog](https://devtron.ai/blog/) · [Join Discord](https://discord.gg/jsRG5qx2gp) · [Twitter](https://twitter.com/DevtronL)

 ## Why Devtron?

-It is designed as a self-serve platform for operationalizing and maintaining applications \(AppOps\) on kubernetes in a developer friendly way.
+It is designed as a self-serve platform for operationalizing and maintaining applications \(AppOps\) on Kubernetes in a developer friendly way.

 ![](.gitbook/assets/preview%20%281%29%20%282%29.gif)